qooxdoo/documentation/core/data_binding/controller.md

 Of course, also the tree does have its own controller.
-With that controller the Tree widget can automatically be filled with data from qooxdoo objects containing the data.
-As model nodes for the tree, only qooxdoo objects are allowed containing at least two properties, one for holding its own children in a data array and a second one holding the name of the node which should be showed as the label of the tree folder widgets.
+With that controller the Tree widget can automatically be filled with data from Qooxdoo objects containing the data.
+As model nodes for the tree, only Qooxdoo objects are allowed containing at least two properties, one for holding its own children in a data array and a second one holding the name of the node which should be showed as the label of the tree folder widgets.
 Imagine that a model class called Node (inheriting from qx.core.Object) is available containing the two already mentioned properties called ch for the children and n for the name.
 The following code will bind a data model containing Node objects to a tree widget:

 ```
     // create the model